etienne-bourganel/choice_matrix/README.md

-# Choice Matrix
+# Decision Matrix

 This project aims at creating a user-friendly tool that thelps to make better decisions.
-The method used consists in weighting attributes for the different choices and provide the user with the most optimal choice.
+The method used consists in weighting criteria for the different choices and provide the user with the most optimal decision based on the cirteria and their weight.

 Deployed version: <http://etienne-bourganel.github.io/choice_matrix>